kohkimakimoto/essh/website/content/intro/en/using-as-a-ssh-client.md

 Essh is implemented as a wrapper of `ssh` command.
 That means you can use Essh in the same way as `ssh`.
 Try to connect a remote server by using Essh instead of `ssh` command.

-Create `esshconfig.lua` in your current directory.
+Create `.esshconfig.lua` in your current directory.
 This is a default configuration file for Essh.
 The configuration is written in [Lua](https://www.lua.org/) programming language.
 Now edit this file as the following.

 > Replace the `HostName`, `User` and some parameters for your environment.